statsig-io/docs/docs/experiments-plus/power-analysis.md

    ![image](https://user-images.githubusercontent.com/90343952/145122364-02af83d7-ea3d-4b24-8a10-506c1f227f8b.png)

-Advanced settings to custumize the analysis:
+Advanced settings to customize the analysis:
 * **One-sided or Two-sided test**: Toggle this setting to select the type of z-test to use for the analysis.
 * **Number of Experiment Groups**: The total number of groups in the experiment, including control.
 * **Test Group Size**: Default is 1, meaning the test and control groups are the same size.
 For different sized groups, enter the multiplier applied to the test group size.
 E.g.: 0.5 means the test group is half the size of the control group.